 - Astrochemistry, molecular astrobiology.

-- John F. Hawley, Associate Dean and VITA Prof., Ph.D.
+- John F. Hawley, Associate Dean and Hamilton and VITA Prof., Ph.D.
 Illinois:

 - Computational astrophysics, accretion disks